Website Terms & Conditions and General Terms & Conditions

 Purpose of the Policy:

-Zippos believes that a child or young person should never experience abuse of any kind.
-We have a responsibility to protect the welfare of children and young people and keep them safe.
-We are committed as an Organisation to work in ways to protect children and young people and assist them to bring forward any concerns.
+Zippos believes that a child or young person should never experience abuse of any kind. - We have a responsibility to protect the welfare of children and young people and keep them safe.
+We are committed as an Organisation to work in ways to protect children and young people and assist them in bringing forward any concerns.

 We recognise that: